recalbox/mk_arcade_joystick_rpi/README.md

 When you want to load the driver you must pass a list of parameters that represent the list of connected Joysticks.
 The first parameter will be the joystick mapped to /dev/input/js0, the second to js1 etc..

 If you have connected a joystick on RPi GPIOs you must pass "1" as a parameter.
-If you have connected one or more joysticks with MCP23017, you must pass the address of I2C peripherials connected, wich you can get with the command :
+If you have connected one or more joysticks with MCP23017, you must pass the address of I2C peripherals connected, which you can get with the command :

 ```shell
 sudo i2cdetect -y 1